The 29 Best Couches To Buy In 2021

 Best of all, this one has a sturdy metal frame with three positioning options: fully upright, halfway reclined, and totally flat.
 When in that third position, it functions as a convenient sleeping area that's as comfortable and roomy as a real mattress.

-Admittedly, there's not much of difference between a futon and a sofa bed; they both fold down flat to create a bigger space for sleeping.
-However, while a sofa bed tries to disguise itself as a real couch, a futon is a little more upfront about what it is.
-Its more-simplistic design is often comprised of a removable cushion, a back rest, a seat, and the hinges that connect them — that's all.
+Admittedly, there's not much of a difference between a futon and a sofa bed; they both fold down flat to create a bigger space for sleeping.
+However, while a sofa bed tries to disguise itself as a real couch, a futon is a little more upfront about what it is: Its more-simplistic design is often comprised of a removable cushion, a backrest, a seat, and the hinges that connect them — that's all.
 This category is a favorite among college students and minimalists because it's compact and versatile.
-(It's also the most affordable couch style there is.)
+(It's also usually the most affordable couch style there is.)

-Even though it's priced under $150, the Bane futon still has class — and it comes with a micro-suede cushion, which isn't always the case.
+Even though it's priced under $250, the Bane futon still has class — and it comes with a micro-suede cushion, which isn't always the case.
 The base is durable, the frame is easy to adjust, and the legs have a contemporary look and color.
-This pick is also extremely easy to assemble and comes in black, gray, or brown, too.
+This pick is also extremely easy to assemble and comes in black or red, too.

 The Sleeper Sofa